wrmadsen/speciale-cph/README.md

-# How propaganda is designed in the Central African Republic (CAR)
+# How autocrats design propaganda in foreign countries: A quantitative case study of Russia in the Central African Republic (CAR)

-By William Rohde Madsen.
+By W. R. Madsen.

 A Master's Thesis at the University of Copenhagen.
 Speciale på Københavns Universitet.